qteatime/crochet/README.md

 ## Building

-Crochet is written in TypeScript, so you'll need both Node installed.
+Crochet is written in TypeScript, so you'll need Node installed.
 To build Crochet, run the following at the root of the repository:

 ```shell